deencat/aura-project-v1/.documentation/Project Management Plan.md

 - Created "Goddess Curves" (Breast Enhancement) page with detailed content about the cellular breast vitality treatment
 - Created "Hair Removal" page with comprehensive content and image carousel
 - Added placeholder images for various treatments with correct naming conventions
+- Removed "Crystal Micro-Needling" page and all related navigation references from the site

 ### Pending Tasks (Prioritized)
 1. Create remaining individual treatment pages